People are getting their funds out of shaky banks with creativity.

 Of course you’d have to speak to your tax adviser as I am not giving any financial, tax, legal, or investment advice.
 Typically you’d have to declare this to your authorities.
 I’m just sharing what other people are doing to avoid capital controls and keep their funds in what are deemed to be safer banks.
 It’s not a recommendation or advice in any shape or form.
 I’m just sharing knowledge.

-- If you live in a country such as Italy or Spain and want your money out of there as you are worried, and want to discuss some options which include true geographical and currency diversification before capital controls possibly come kicking in – send me an email or a WhatsApp.
+- If you live in a country such as Italy or Spain and want your money out of there as you are worried, and want to discuss some options which include true geographical and currency diversification before capital controls possibly come kicking in – see the book below.

-- If you live in a country with capital controls and want to find out how other individuals have been going around them – send me an email or a WhatsApp.
+- If you live in a country with capital controls and want to find out how other individuals have been going around them – see the book below.

 To a World of Opportunities,